 Supermarket Art Fair

-Ormston House is proud to present People Who (…) Have No Dreams by Ciara Barker at Supermarket Art Fair 2021.
+Ormston House presents People Who (…) Have No Dreams by Ciara Barker at Supermarket Art Fair 2021.
 The title of this immersive installation is drawn from a quote by journalist, Diane Vreeland, sourced from White Bread: A Social History of the Store-Bought Loaf.
 The quote reads: “People who eat white bread have no dreams.”
 The gap in the title is left in order to emphasise the binary nature of this type of thinking, that anyone can insert their own ideology into this sentence in order to declare otherness as ‘less than’.

 People Who (…) Have No Dreams aims to highlight the absurdness of inherently judging what is good and bad without complexity and nuance.
 It considers the perceived ties between the body and moral responsibility.
 Our current culture places enormous weight on the elite performance of maintaining a body that fits a narrow standard.
 A standard that excludes, shames and oppresses.
 We are told bodies should be pure, smooth, solid and unchanging, obviously an unattainable standard, but many of us still somehow link it to our worth.